xi/apca-introduction/analysis.md

     will look at the `exp()` of that difference.
 Since `exp(a - b) == exp(a) / exp(b)`, this allows us to convert the APCA formula from a difference to a ratio.
-Again I user the same trick: Since `exp()` is monotonous, it does not change the results other than moving the thresholds.
+Again I user the same trick: Since `exp()` is monotonic, it does not change the results other than moving the thresholds.

 With those changes.
 All other differences between APCA and WCAG 2.x can be